clauf14/aws-object-detection-and-photo-processing-app/README.md

 # 📸 Image Analysis App with AWS Services

-I’m excited to share the source code for a project that demonstrates a modern, serverless architecture using several AWS services.
-Below is an overview of the app and instructions on how to run it.

----

-## 🔧 Project Overview

 This application features a **React frontend** that interacts with a powerful backend pipeline built entirely with AWS services.
+Using Python in the Lambda function, the image is processed using Pillow library.
+A rectangle is drawn around detected objects based on bounding box coordinates, and the object’s name is overlaid on the image.
+If an object is detected but lacks bounding box data, it will not be drawn on the image, though it will still be included in the metadata.

+## Demo

 ### 🧩 Architecture & Services Used